vaibbhavk/kanban-v2/README.md

 - Make sure you have these installed in your system: Node.js, Python, and Redis.

+- You must have the credentials of SMTP server for sending mails.

 ### To run the server:-

 - Go to the 'api' directory from the project root directory.